 One day when Enlightened #5 was sitting on a small hill, the difference between what is me and what is not me disappeared; he said, “What is me was just spread all over the place.”
 Tears came to his eyes and every cell was bursting with ecstasy.
 He did not know what the experience was, but he didn’t want to lose it because it was the most beautiful thing.
 If he looked at the sky or at anything else, tears would come.
 He stopped telling people about his experience because tears would come while telling them.
 At that time, he was familiar with Western philosophy but did not know much yogic philosophy or knowledge; people thought he was having amazing Samadhi experiences and were pestering him so much with questions about spirituality/life that he wanted to get out of town.
 (E#5 has a following, but he has also been accused of being a charlatan and criminal.)

 When about 5 years old, Enlightened #6 started seeing a “bubble of light” that surrounded his body.
 At about 8 or 9 years of age, he sometimes experienced intense energy and over-whelming happiness, and he discovered that walking/running for hours helped him to manage it.
 When in high school, he felt awake inside when going to bed at night, and he didn’t feel that he slept.
+He said, “I went through a lot of challenges for about two years – mental challenges, not physical.
+It’s very difficult for me to talk about that other than to say, I had a very challenging time for two years, and then, when I started meditating, doing TM, it disappeared overnight, all of that stuff.”
 After he started TM as a young adult, his experiences ramped up to intuiting, hearing, and seeing subtle levels of creation.
 He later became a successful artist and businessman, but for a couple years as a young “awakening man” his wife was needed to keep him going in the everyday realities of life.

 Enlightened #7 is healer, yoga teacher, and counselor.
 She said she started seeking at a very early age.
 As an adult, she had a 9-year bout with a chronic, debilitating illness.
 She was involved with yoga, meditation, Tibetan medicine, massage, and philosophical inquiry.
 On the night before attending a Satsang, she was emotionally unsettled after having an intense discussion with her significant other.
 At the Satsang she shifted to “identifying with unbounded awareness”.
 Subsequent to the Satsang, she had a couple other shifts to greater unity, peace, and knowledge of God.